jpulse-net/jpulse-framework/docs/deployment.md

-# jPulse Framework / Production Deployment Guide v0.7.21
+# jPulse Framework / Docs / Production Deployment Guide v0.7.21

 A comprehensive guide for deploying jPulse Framework sites to production environments.
 This documentation is accessible on all jPulse sites at `/jpulse/deployment`.